-Cathodic Protection – with sacrificial anodes, providing corrosion protection
+Cathodic corrosion protection – with sacrificial anodes, providing corrosion protection

 Cathodic Protection – with sacrificial anodes, providing corrosion, the ultimate corrosion protection?
 Probably.

-The real question however is, can we by applying complete Cathodic protection, increase the design life of steel structures substantially, for how long, at what cost?
+The real question however is, can we by applying complete cathodic corrosion protection, increase the design life of steel structures substantially, for how long, at what cost?
 Allow us to elaborate…

-What is Cathodic protection with sacrificial anodes and how does it work?
+What is cathodic corrosion protection with sacrificial anodes and how does it work?

 Cathodic protection is generally used to protect several structures from corrosion, such as ships, offshore infrastructure, underwater machinery, harbors, pipelines, tanks; essentially any submerged or buried metal structures.
 The cathodic protection technology for steel keeps the metal safe and guarded from corrosion.
 In most cases its widely know that protecting structures with cathodic protection, you can increase the design life of the structure by a factor of 10!

-Here is a short explainer video of how cathodic protection works and some areas of usage:
+Here is a short explainer video of how cathodic corrosion protection works and some areas of usage: